PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 boundaries before extraction.
 Keep characterization and implementation as separate checkpoints, validate sequentially, minimize real-model conversion, commit and push only, and do not create or reopen a pull request.

+## Singleton-reshape orchestration characterization: completed state

+The earlier restart note's “three policy switches” referred only to optional- owner guards.
+The 76-line production helper actually exposes four keyword-only switches and remains unchanged: `include_layout_transpose=False`, `include_duplicate_fanout=False`, `include_multi_branch_gate=False`, and `include_spatial_concat_post_transpose=True`.
+The first three guard optional owners; the fourth is forwarded to an always-active owner's internal policy.

+The ten-owner union order is layout-transpose cleanup, singleton-channel transpose cleanup, reshape-only duplicate-fanout cleanup, singleton-reshape cleanup, singleton-maxpool cleanup, flatten/CONCAT/reshape cleanup, consecutive- reshape cleanup, squeeze/reshape identity cleanup, singleton-spatial reshape cleanup, and multi-branch-gate cleanup.
+The seven-owner unconditional base excludes only the three guarded owners.
+All active owners share one main-model/ session-layout `ModelIRPassStateScope`, ModelIR, layout, and diagnostics.
+The duplicate owner always receives `include_transpose=False`; the spatial owner always runs and receives `include_concat_post_transpose` from the fourth switch.

+There are exactly two direct callers and no callback composition.
+The final statement of the layout-optimization block enables layout-transpose and multi- branch-gate cleanup, retains the default spatial policy, and runs nine owners between split/CONV/CONCAT bridge cleanup and terminal clamp/unary/ReLU recovery.
+The unconditional terminal caller enables duplicate fanout and disables the spatial CONCAT-post-transpose policy, running eight owners between SINet pre-add/ resize recovery and indexed shape convergence cleanup.

+Sequential characterization validation completed as follows:

+- focused helper policy/caller/boundary contracts: `5 passed in 0.21s`;
+- focused singleton-reshape and ordered architecture: `253 passed in 19.86s`;
+- pass-efficiency plus TensorFlow-import-blocked optional boundary:
+  `42 passed in 11.97s` (`31` plus `11`);
+- focused Ruff formatting/lint, Python compilation, and whitespace checks: passed.

+No production source, runtime sequence, real-model conversion, or broad suite changed or ran.
+Public APIs, CLI behavior, artifacts, dependencies, corpus profiles, exclusions, operation-count tiers, both active caller policies, specialized owner arguments, caller multiplicity, boundaries, shared-scope behavior, and TensorFlow isolation are unchanged.
+PR #952 remains closed, and no pull request was created, reopened, or updated.

+At restart, introduce a frozen main ModelIR/layout/diagnostics context and stable base, optional-owner, active-caller, and ten-owner union sequences in `singleton_reshape_orchestration.py`.
+Use one selector for all eight optional- owner combinations while forwarding both spatial-policy values independently;
+cover all sixteen boolean combinations.
+Preserve the helper's four keyword- only defaults and both caller forms as a delegate.
+Move the existing full-union efficiency fixture to the explicit runner and replace ten direct owner calls with ten stable IDs without changing the 120 effective-call total.
+Validate sequentially, commit and push only, and do not create or reopen a pull request.